 - Notify parents of accident or illness and secure medical care for students in emergency cases (if parents or emergency contact cannot be reached).

 - Coordinate management system to administer medications to students at school.
-Administer medications according to state law and district policy and procedures.
+Administer medications according to district policy and procedures.

 - Establish and implement effective procedures for mandatory screening programs.
 Make referrals as necessary.